top of page

 Invasive Plant Removal

 In late Fall and early Spring, many of our volutneer events involve helping natural areas remove invsaive plants.
-Most often thisis honeysuckle, but we also tackle garlic mustard (later int he Spring), callery pear, multiflora rose, american bittersweet, and more.
+Most often this is honeysuckle, but we also tackle garlic mustard (later in the Spring), callery pear, multiflora rose, american bittersweet, and more.

 It often feels like we are fighting a loosing battle, until we head back to locations such as Dudley Woods.
 For the last few years, we have spent a few hours for one morning and have made vast improvements.
 Now, you can see the creek from the shelter and this was unimaginable when we started out.